 One of the most rapidly growing film industries in the world is Korean cinema.
 Over the years, Korean filmmakers have delivered such captivating films across different genres that the world is left in awe of them.
 Korean films have been instrumental in expanding the reach of international cinema, opening the space for foreign films to give competition to Hollywood.
 Movies like ‘Parasite’ have furthered this conversation.
-Considering their increasing demand, streaming services like HBO Max have started adding some great Korean movies to their catalog, offering the audience a wider and richer experience of cinema.
+Considering their increasing demand, streaming services like HBO Max have started adding some great Korean movies to their catalog, offering the audience a wider and richer cinema experience.

 3. Seoul 1988 (1989)